 Manchester Water Park

-The water park is on a section of the Maquoketa River, technically you could get in anywhere along the river, but unless you’re wanting a long float, I’d recommend just beginning at the start of the rapids.
-There’s a path and a boat ramp that makes it easy to enter and when I visited the area near the river bank was around knee deep.
+The water park is on a section of the Maquoketa River.
+Technically you could get in anywhere along the river.
+Unless you’re wanting a long float, I’d recommend just beginning at the start of the rapids.
+There’s a path and a boat ramp that makes it easy to enter.
+When I visited the area near the river bank was around knee deep.

-There’s a cement path that follows the river back to the start, so you can then jump back in and do it all again!
+There’s a cement path that follows the river back to the start.
+You can then jump back in and do it all again!
 You do have to then carry whatever you’re using to float back up the river so keep that in mind, especially if you’re visiting with children and may have to carry their tube too!

 The new park renovations are really cool.
 There’s a large car park and toilet block with outdoor showers, perfect for rinsing off sandy feet and getting changed (the showers felt warm too?!?).
-If you just want to relax, I love the SWINGING benches that run along half of the white water park, so many people were watching the tubers from the comfort of dry land!
+If you just want to relax, I love the SWINGING benches that run along half of the white water park.
+Lots of people were watching the tubers from the comfort of dry land!
 Kids will also enjoy a small slide and some built in musical instrument structures!

 Tips for tubing in Iowa at the Manchester Water Park

-* Unless you are with a non tuber, you’re possibly going to need to take your car key into the river with you.
+Unless you are with a non tuber, you’re possibly going to need to take your car key into the river with you.
 If you plan for it, you can buy a waterproof pouch in advance that you can wear and take in the river with you.
 They are similar to a very durable small ziplock bag.
+Dry bags are another option.

 If you wanted to add a short section of a float, you can walk across the road from the main car park to where the Watershed rental company is (5 minutes).
 If you drop in here, apparently it takes around 30 minutes to float to the start of the water park.